 How is a Yeast Infection Diagnosed?

-Your veterinarian will most commonly diagnose your dog with a yeast infection after collecting a sample on a cotton swab from your dog's ear or by pressing some tape or a microscope slide onto the affected skin.
-This sample will then be stained in the laboratory to highlight the yeast so that it can be identified under the microscope.
+Your veterinarian will diagnose your dog with a yeast infection after collecting a sample and examining it under the microscope.
+Samples are usually taken on a cotton swab or by pressing some tape or a microscope slide onto the affected skin.
+All samples are stained with a dye to highlight the yeast and/or other organisms so that they can be identified.

-Yeast looks different from bacteria and requires different types of treatment.
-Because of this, it is important for your veterinarian to distinguish between the two types of infections.
-Some dogs may develop both bacterial and yeast infections at the same time.
+Yeast looks different from bacteria and other causes of infection and requires different treatment.
+Because of this, it is important for your veterinarian to diagnose the specific type of infection present.
+Some dogs may develop multiple kinds of infections at the same time.

 How Can You Help a Dog With a Yeast Infection?

-There are a few things you can do to help your dog if it has a yeast infection.
-Many of these remedies are often used alongside prescription therapies recommended by your veterinarian but some may help to battle a mild yeast infection all on their own.
+There are a few things you can do to help your dog if it has a suspected yeast infection while also getting a clear diagnosis from your veterinarian to ensure a quick recovery.
+All of these remedies must be used alongside the prescription therapies recommended by your veterinarian.

-- Beta-glucans - These polysaccharides are found in the cell walls of yeast, mushrooms, and cereal grains.
-If they are bioactive, they can help give your dog's immune system a little help.
-Since the immune system is partially responsible for inflammation, beta-glucans can help support dogs that are prone to developing yeast infections.
+- Beta-glucans: This supplement contains polysaccharides found in the cell walls of yeast, mushrooms, and cereal grains.
+They are thought to stimulate the immune system and may be helpful in fighting infection and inflammation.
+This could be beneficial in dogs with underlying conditions that lead to recurrent yeast infections.
 Beta-glucans can be found in pet products like Imuquin® and Zenapet Dog Immune Support.

-- Ear cleaners with drying agents - If your dog has yeast otitis, then an ear cleaner designed for dogs with a drying agent can help to keep your dog's ears yeast-free.
-This cleaner can be used after baths and when your dog goes swimming to help decrease the moisture in the ears.
+- Ear cleaners with drying agents: If your dog has frequent episodes of yeast otitis, then an ear cleaner designed with a drying agent can help to prevent recurrent infections.
+This cleaner can be used after baths and after your dog goes swimming to help decrease the moisture in the ears.
+Make sure your veterinarian instructs you on the proper ways to clean the ears to avoid injuries.

-- Avoid allergens - If your dog is sensitive to certain foods or things in the environment, avoiding them can help decrease the severity and likelihood of a yeast infection.
+- Avoid allergens: If your dog is sensitive to certain foods or things in the environment, avoiding them can help decrease an allergic reaction and the likelihood of a secondary yeast infection.
+This includes using regular flea prevention as some dogs have more serious allergies to flea bites.

 Many other remedies are often touted as being safe options for treating yeast infections in dogs but little to no scientific evidence is available to support their use.